 Hardly the mark of a Hellenist!

-As far as the absense of personal references, the errors attacked are not those of doctrine (again, as shown in the section on dating below), but of faulty theology which the author has little choice but to refute through reasoning.
+As far as the absense of personal references, the errors attacked are not those of doctrine (again the section on dating below), but of faulty theology which the author has little choice but to refute through reasoning.
 Although he appeals to the Spirit as a guide, leading one to suppose an eyewitness of Jesus' ministry would appeal to Jesus' teachings as well, the Spirit is clearly referring to the Christian's inner knowledge of righteous deeds, being confirmed by the Holy Spirit, and referring to historical teachings apparently could do little (the argument would be: Jesus taught not to sin, and the opponents would answer, "we're not sinning").
 The question as to whether appealing to a catalogue of vices and virtues as per Jesus' teachings seems dulled by the fact that Paul also does not appeal to traditions of Jesus' teaching about such, but instead to the righteous and unrighteous work, as from or not from the Spirit (Gal 5:16-26).
 Even though Paul was not a witness, he had acess to traditions from such and so clearly it's possible for one not to appeal to them in moral versus immoral argumentation, and so the references to Jesus' life (2:6, etc) also do not really necessitate an appeal to having witnessed Jesus' life if the author were a witness of it (such an appeal would suggest the author had doubts about his congregation's belief that Jesus was pure and lived sinlessly, which is certainly unlikely).
 1 John 4:6 may seem to contradict this, but seeing the contrast of 4:5, the stress is that the author and those who agree with him are following the truth, not that there is a hint that the author has to prove his being right to a congregation doubting his authority, and in any case this again runs aground the above mentioned points about the claims of being an eyewitness in 1:1-3, so clearly the emphasis was different enough so as to not necessitate the appealing to being a witness.
 In any case, as Ignatius deals with Docetists to an apparently much more acute decree in his epistle to the Trallians, he only mentions the appearance to others by the risen Christ twice (epistle to the Trallians 9), and does not do so as a proof, but mentions them in passing, in subordinate clauses, so clearly, contrasted with Paul in 1 Cor 15, the attitude of defending the Resurrection/Incarnation depended with the author.

 Finally, the author clearly says that he was a witness of Jesus' teachings (1:1-3; the verses cannot be interpreted in any other symbolic way or else vv.
 1:2-3 would not be there which clearly stress eyewitnesship; also far less conclusively 3:11.
 But verse 3:11 supports the claims of 1:1-3 and the author overall being an eyewitness, seeing how the author neglects to stress eyewitnesship for authority and for his arguments throughout the epistle, yet at the same time does not forget he is a witness.
 Certainly incredible!).
 The fact that throughout the letter he makes absolutely nothing of his eyewitnesship in both to bolster authority (not to mention the letter is anonymous) as well as the validity of his arguments has to be next to incredible.
 Since 1:1-3 raises these points, it remains better understood as by the apostle John (or an eyewitness at the very least) as opposed to an immitator/anyone else.
 In any case, the situation doesn't seem to be as acute as in 1 Cor 9, 2 Cor 10 where Paul's apostleship is questioned or its authority (since how can one deny John's apostleship?
 But in case they maintained he misunderstood Jesus, he would certainly answer with quotes from Christ's ministry), for the author to relate he is one of the Twelve.